Cheek Augmentation (Cheek Implants)

 Fat transfer injections are very much like filler treatments for cheek augmentation, in that both procedures utilize injections of substances designed to add volume to the cheeks.
 In a fat transfer procedure, however, the substance used isn’t an artificial substance.
 Instead, the material is natural fat from the patient’s body, usually from the legs, thighs, or stomach areas.
 While dermal filler treatments begin as soon as anesthesia has been administered, for fat transfer procedures, your doctor will need to perform a quick liposuction procedure before performing the actual cheek augmentation.
 Once fat cells have been properly removed, cleaned, separated from other cellular debris, and purified in preparation for injection, the fat will be injected into the cheeks using specialized syringes.
 Interestingly, this process is the reverse of what one might expect with a buccal fat removal procedure, which takes fat cells out of the cheeks to sculpt and redefine more prominent cheeks.

 In cheek augmentations with implants, your doctor will discuss cheek implant materials with you.
-Typically, patients choose either solid silicone (the most popular option), Gore-Tex, or Medpor implants, a decision that will depend on your preferences and your doctor’s recommendations.
+Typically, patients choose either solid silicone (the most popular option), Gore-Tex®, or Medpor implants, a decision that will depend on your preferences and your doctor’s recommendations.
 Your doctor will also help you decide where to make the incision location, either beneath the eyelid or inside the mouth.

 To begin the surgery, your doctor will carefully draw lines along your cheeks to determine proper placement for the implants.
-You’ll then be sedated with either local or general anesthesia, or a combination of the two, and surgery will begin with the incision technique agreed upon prior to the start of the surgery.
+You’ll then be sedated with either local or general anesthesia, or a combination of the two, and surgery will begin with the incision technique agreed upon before the start of the surgery.
 Through this incision, the doctor will slip the implant into a pocket of facial tissue, which will hold the implant in place in two areas: the outer upper cheek (malar implants) and the lower or mid-cheek areas (submalar implants).
 Once the implants are in place, your surgeon will close the incision with sutures and cover the area with compression bandages.

 Are Cheek Augmentations Painful?

 Pain for cheek augmentation with fillers or by fat transfer methods is easily managed with topical anesthetic creams and local nerve-blocking methods used for their administration.
 After the patient has been numbed for the injections, fillers are placed via small syringes and spread evenly across the skin surface.
-Your provider will take care to place the injections strategically, while minimizing the number of injection sites as much as possible.
+Your provider will take care to place the injections strategically while minimizing the number of injection sites as much as possible.
 Depending on the type of filler used, recipients of this augmentation technique can expect some amount of swelling and pain post-operationally; ice packs and compression can aid in recovery from this procedure by decreasing the swelling that occurs.

-Patients undergoing cheek augmentation with a fat transfer will require not only healing from the facial injections, but from the liposuction procedure as well.
+Patients undergoing cheek augmentation with a fat transfer will require not only healing from the facial injections but the liposuction procedure as well.
 Liposuction pain can be more noticeable than the mild pain from facial injections, and the level of pain will depend on the size of the zone where fat was grafted.
 In cases where the liposuction is the primary procedure and cheek augmentation is secondary, recovery pain is subsequently more intense.

 Cheek implants are surgical procedures that require local or general anesthesia, and the process tends to be more invasive than fillers or fat transfers.
 As a result, the pain felt after cheek implants can be more intense than with other procedures, however, in most cases patients report minimal pain associated with recovery.
 For swelling and redness around the cheeks and under the eye areas, patients are instructed to use ice packs and pain medication approved by the cosmetic surgeon.